trpc/trpc/www/docs/server/authorization.md

   .merge(
     'admin.',
     createRouter()
-      // this protectes all procedures defined after in this router .middleware(async ({ ctx, next }) => {
+      // this protects all procedures defined next in this router .middleware(async ({ ctx, next }) => {
         if (!ctx.user?.isAdmin) {
           throw new TRPCError({ code: 'UNAUTHORIZED' });